ddfreiling/nativescript-appsettings-async/README.md

+# Deprecated

+This approach is now integrated with tns-core-modules >= 3.4.0, making this plugin deprecated.

 # AppSettings Async

 nativescript-appsettings-async does everything that tns-core-modules/application-settings does, but it does so without block the UI thread whenever writing a new value.